invertdna/Skagit_Salmon_eDNA/Documents/protocols/RT-QPCR.md

 final_temp:
 final_time:

-**Quantitation**
+### Quantitation

-serial dilution:
+#### serial dilution:
-6 point serial dilution from 100,000 to 10 copies/reaction
+MH:6 point serial dilution from 100,000 to 10 copies/reaction

+To prepare dilution, repeat this procedure for each :
+  - aliquot of full strength template added to strip
+  -

 For each quantitation reaction: